AndreaJens/SchwarzerblitzEngine/README.md

 This engine runs only on Windows and uses some Windows-specific libraries and headers.
 The engine has been developed on Windows 10, but it could probably be adapted for development on Windows 8.1 or previous.
-I cannot offer support for this porting, as I don't have access to the relevant SDK.
+I cannot offer support for this port, as I don't have access to the relevant SDK.
 Please, notice that no support for Unix system is provided or planned.

 ## Installation
 - Download and install the [DirectX 9 redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=8109);